-The Complainant identified seven Matters on the complaint form for the Board to adjudicate:
+[23] The Complainant identified seven Matters on the complaint form for the Board to adjudicate:

-Matter 1 the description of the property or business,
+- Matter 1 the description of the property or business,

-Matter 3 an assessment amount,
+- Matter 3 an assessment amount,

-Matter 4 an assessment class,
+- Matter 4 an assessment class,

-Matter 5 an assessment sub-class,
+- Matter 5 an assessment sub-class,

-Matter 6 the type of property,
+- Matter 6 the type of property,

-whether the property or business is assessable, and Matter 9
+- Matter 9 whether the property or business is assessable, and

-Matter 10 whether the property or business is exempt from taxation.
+- Matter 10 whether the property or business is exempt from taxation.

-Upon review of the complaint form, the Complainant acknowledged that only the following Matters are relevant to this hearing:
+[24] Upon review of the complaint form, the Complainant acknowledged that only the following Matters are relevant to this hearing:

-Matter 3 an assessment amount, and

-Matter 4 an assessment class, and
+- Matter 3 an assessment amount, and - Matter 4 an assessment class, and

-A multitude of grounds were attached to the complaint form with two underlying [26] questions:
+[25] A multitude of grounds were attached to the complaint form with one underlying question:

-- 1. Is the subject property farm land or non-residential? - 2.
-If the subject property is non-residential, then at what value should it be assessed?
+1. Is the subject property farm land or non-residential?

-The Board thoroughly investigated the disclosure documents, relevant legislation and regulations, and other reference materials to answer these two questions:
+[26] The Board thoroughly investigated the disclosure documents, relevant legislation and regulations, and other reference materials to answer this question:

-Question 1 Should the subject property be classified as farm land, nonresidential land or a combination of both?
+Question 1 Should the subject property be classified as farm land, non-residential land or a combination of both?